2i2c-org/team-compass/projects/managed-hubs/incidents.md

 To designate another team member as the Incident Commander, follow these steps:

-1. **Confirm with them** that they are able and willing to serve as the Incident Commander
+1. **Confirm with them** that they are able and willing to serve as the Incident Commander.
 2. **Update the Incident Report issue** by updating the Incident Commander name in the top comment.
 3. **Notify the team** with a comment in the Incident Report issue.